 What does out-of-pocket medical expense mean?

-An out-of-pocket medical expense is the amount a policyholder pays for a service or item their health insurance plan doesn’t cover.
-In many cases, these expenses will count toward your plan’s out-of-pocket maximum.
+An out-of-pocket medical expense is the amount a policyholder pays for a service or item.
+In health insurance, an out-of-pocket expense refers to the cost-sharing portion a policyholder must pay for covered healthcare services and items.
+In many cases, such as medical costs you pay until you reach your deductible, these expenses will count toward your plan’s out-of-pocket maximum.

 If you have a medical bill that includes an out-of-pocket expense, you’ll be responsible for paying the cost on your own.
 Depending on your plan and the care you receive, you could pay between 10% and 100% of the total cost of the item or service.